Lustre (file system): Data objects and file striping

 In the Lustre 2.10 release, the ability to specify composite layouts was added to allow files to have different layout parameters for different regions of the file.
 The Progressive File Layout (PFL) feature uses composite layouts to improve file IO performance over a wider range of workloads, as well as simplify usage and administration.
 For example, a small PFL file can have a single stripe on flash for low access overhead, while larger files can have many stripes for high aggregate bandwidth and better OST load balancing.
 The composite layouts are further enhanced in the 2.11 release with the File Level Redundancy (FLR) feature, which allows a file to have multiple overlapping layouts for a file, providing RAID 0+1 redundancy for these files as well as improved read performance.
 The Lustre 2.11 release also added the Data-on-Metadata (DoM) feature, which allows the first component of a PFL file to be stored directly on the MDT with the inode.
 This reduces overhead for accessing small files, both in terms of space usage (no OST object is needed) as well as network usage (fewer RPCs needed to access the data).
 DoM also improves performance for small files if the MDT is SSD-based, while the OSTs are disk-based.
-In Lustre 2.13 the OST Overstriping feature allows a single component to have multiple stripes on one OST, while the Self-Extending Layout feature allows the component size to be dynamic during write so that it can cope with (flash) OSTs running out of space before the whole filesystem is out of space.
+In Lustre 2.13 the OST Overstriping feature allows a single component to have multiple stripes on one OST to further improve parallelism of locking, while the Self-Extending Layout feature allows the component size to be dynamic during write so that it can cope with individual (flash) OSTs running out of space before the whole filesystem is out of space.